Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

  - Time-limited discounts are not removed/invalidated from the cart automatically.
 They are validated on recalculate and order creation only.

 ### Validate payment
-There must be at least one CTP payment object of type Adyen (`Payment.paymentMethodInfo.paymentInterface = ctp-adyen-integration`) AND this CTP payment must have `Payment.custom.fields.merchantReference`.
+There must be at least one CTP payment object of type Adyen (`Payment.paymentMethodInfo.paymentInterface = ctp-adyen-integration`).
-The combination of `Payment.custom.fields.merchantReference` and `Payment.paymentMethodInfo.paymentInterface` must be unique across the project.
-This field must not be changed once set.

 ### Validate payment transaction
 Cart's payment counts as successful if there is at least one payment object with successful transaction state (`Payment.Transaction.state=Success`) and transactions type `Authorization` or `Charge`.

-If all the above validations passed then the order can be created right away and `order confirmation page` shown.
+If all the above validations passed then the order can be created right away and order confirmation page shown.

 Otherwise, the shopper might continue with further payment steps.